The Home Loan Game (how it actually works)

 Larger homes like a duplex or a triplex often have higher monthly payments.

-But they can be a good option if you want to own a home and have rental income.
+But they can be a good option if you want to own a home that has different areas you can rent out.

 4. Your Assets